ahmed-k-aly/sales-dashboard/README.md

 The project is organized into three main directories, each handling a part of the system, along with Docker-related configuration files to tie everything together:

+sales-dashboard/
-sales-dashboard/ ├── backend/ # FastAPI backend service │ ├── app/ # The core FastAPI app and logic │ ├── Dockerfile # Dockerfile for the backend service │ └── requirements.txt # Python dependencies for the backend ├── frontend-app/ # React frontend application │ ├── src/ # React source code │ ├── Dockerfile # Dockerfile for the frontend service │ └── package.json # JavaScript dependencies for the frontend ├── docker-compose.yml # Docker Compose configuration to run the full stack └── README.md
+├── backend/ # FastAPI backend service │ # The core FastAPI app and logic │ └── requirements.txt # Python dependencies for the backend
+├── frontend-app/ # React frontend application │ ├── src/ # React source code │ └── package.json # JavaScript dependencies for the frontend
+├── Dockerfile # Dockerfile for the services │
+├── docker-compose.yml # Docker Compose configuration to run the full stack └── README.md

 ---